 Working as a housing counselor can be very rewarding, because you always work with the person's best interest at heart.
 As a housing counselor, you'll spend a lot of time conducting homebuyer education and financial education, one-on-one counseling on pre-purchase issues and foreclosure prevention, as well as credit counseling services.
 As a housing counselor, you will be able to provide vital assistance for building client self-sufficiency, with an emphasis on long-term economic and housing stability.

 Individuals working in this field will typically have either an associate's degree or bachelor's degree in social work.
 Housing counselor certification and bilingual skills are always a plus for those looking to work in this field.

 There is more than meets the eye when it comes to being a housing counselor.
 For example, did you know that they make an average of $43.28 an hour?
 That's $90,021 a year!

 Between 2018 and 2028, the career is expected to grow 6% and produce 50,100 job opportunities across the U.S.

 There are certain skills that many housing counselors have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, speaking skills and writing skills.
+We discovered that a lot of resumes listed analytical skills, interpersonal skills and problem-solving skills.

 Choosing the right major is always an important step when researching how to become a housing counselor.
-When we researched the most common majors for a housing counselor, we found that they most commonly earn doctoral degree degrees or bachelor's degree degrees.
+When we researched the most common majors for a housing counselor, we found that they most commonly earn bachelor's degree degrees or doctoral degree degrees.
 Other degrees that we often see on housing counselor resumes include master's degree degrees or associate degree degrees.

 You may find that experience in other jobs will help you become a housing counselor.
 In fact, many housing counselor jobs require experience in a role such as law clerk.
-Meanwhile, many housing counselors also have previous career experience in roles such as attorney or associate attorney.
+Meanwhile, many housing counselors also have previous career experience in roles such as attorney or associate.